BhavanJ/pytorch-LunarLander/README.md

 # pytorch-LunarLander
 PyTorch implementation of different Deep RL algorithms for the LunarLander-v2 environment in OpenAI Gym

-We implemented 3 different RL algortihms to solve the LunarLander-v2 environment:
+Implemented 3 different RL algortihms to solve the LunarLander-v2 environment:
 1) Imitation Learning
 2) REINFORCE
 3) Advantage-Actor-Critic (A2C)